Dragod/unity-ruby-sass-build/README.md

 Building sass with ruby without the need to remember the sass commands and folder path and automating the main.css overrides.

-This bash script will only working on screendragon unity configured machines.
+This bash script will only work on screendragon configured machine.

 It's reccomended to run this on a `Visual studio code` editor on a bash command line.